WSW - NW

 As for paragliding.
 No known vices.
 Easy top landing when flying the west face, however a little more thought is required when flying the NNW face as space is limited and the slope is not as steep.

 Nearest pubs to the site - for post flying debriefing only!
+You may find details of other facilities here

 No pub details are available for this site.
 Send your recommendations to the webmaster.